AugOks/Mappemirror/README.md

 Due to this mindset we continuously refactored parts of the main class out to their own classes, something we felt gave a better overview.
 In hindsight, it is debatable whether this is helpful or not for future expansion of the application.
 Our hope is that such refactoring is conducive for future features.
+## Instalation and execution
+To run our "chaos Game" application, Maven is required.
+Explaning how to install Maven would be outside the scope of this application,
+please refer to this link [!install Maven](https://maven.apache.org/install.html) to find out how to install maven.
+Once maven is installed you can run the "runApp" file or use the command "mvn javafx:run" in a command shell.